-The liver breaks down a majority of the alcohol consumed (95%), eventually into carbon dioxide and water.
-The liver needs an hour to break down a standard glass of an alcoholic drink, and there's nothing that can speed this up.
+The liver breaks down the majority of alcohol consumed (95%), eventually into carbon dioxide and water.
+Your liver needs an hour to break down a standard glass of an alcoholic drink, and there's nothing you can do to speed this up.
 This explains why someone who has drunk a lot the night before can still be under the influence, or 'over the limit' the following morning.
 The last 5% is excreted via urine, breath and perspiration.